Clicky

 How To Get Rid of Vodka Breath

-The only effective solution in getting rid of alcohol smell is waiting.
-If you have time in your hands, the smell will disappear if you’d wait.
+The only practical solution to getting rid of the alcohol smell is waiting.
+If you have time on your hands, the smell will disappear if you wait.

 FAQs